Numbers 31: War (7–13)

 The Israelite soldiers are narrated to have killed all Midianite men, including the five kings, as well as the sorcerer Balaam.
 According to verse 49, the Israelites themselves suffered zero casualties.
 All Midianite towns and camps were burnt; all Midianite women, children and livestock were deported as captives to the "camp on the plains of Moab, by the Jordan across from Jericho", where Moses and Eleazar received them.

-Killing of captive children and non-virgin women (14–18)
+Killing of captive boys and non-virgin women (14–18)

 Moses was angry that the soldiers had left all women alive, saying: "They were the ones who followed Balaam's advice and enticed the Israelites to be unfaithful to Yahweh in the Peor incident, so a plague struck Yahweh's people.
 Now kill all the boys.
 And kill every woman who has slept with a man, but save for yourselves every girl who has never slept with a man."